-Join George Maestri for an in-depth discussion in this video Navigating Toxik, part of Entertainment Creation Suite: Getting Started with Toxik.
+Join George Maestri for an in-depth discussion in this video Navigating Toxik, part of Learning Autodesk Toxik.

 When you start using Toxic, one of the things you'll learn is that there are a lot of hidden functions that exist under the mouse keys.
 When you're using Toxic with a mouse, you need to be sure to use a three-button mouse because there are some additional functions in that middle click that you can use.
 You can also use Toxic with a tablet or pen, particularly if you're doing things like painting, mattes, and that sort of thing.
 But we're using it with a mouse, so we're just going to keep it very simple here.
 So the first thing you want to take a look at is the right-click options.